COVID-19 vaccines – your questions answered

 Speak to your doctor or midwife if you have concerns about being vaccinated.

-When it comes to vaccines, what measures safeguard my fertility and health?
+When it comes to COVID-19 vaccines, what measures safeguard my fertility and health?

 The Therapeutic Goods Administration (TGA), which is responsible for regulating prescription medicines and vaccines for use in Australia.

 The TGA ensures that there are rigorous assessment and approval processes for all vaccines.
 This includes reviewing impacts of vaccines on fertility.
 The TGA will not approve a vaccine for use in Australia unless it is safe and effective.

-The TGA has undertaken all necessary processes and has approved AstraZeneca, Moderna and Pfizer for use in Australia.
+The TGA has undertaken all necessary processes and has approved AstraZeneca, Moderna, Pfizer and Novavax for use in Australia.